Tariq-Sekhri/time_tracker/README.md

 ## License

 Polyform Noncommercial 1.0.
-See LICENSE.
 For commercial use, open an issue.